-You and Dr. Bichon may determine that you need a tooth extraction for any number of reasons: severe decay; advanced bone loss caused by periodontal disease; or an irreparable fracture.
+You and Dr. Bichon or Dr. Osborne may determine that you need a tooth extraction for any number of reasons: severe decay; advanced bone loss caused by periodontal disease; or an irreparable fracture.
 Other teeth may need removal because they are poorly positioned in the mouth (such as impacted teeth), or in preparation for orthodontic treatment.

 The removal of a single tooth can lead to problems related to your chewing ability, your jaw joint, and shifting teeth, all of which have a major impact on your dental health.